An Apology for Money: Afterthoughts

 Inevitably, the interest levied by banks in return for money created via monetizing debt systematically reallocates resources toward the financial institutions, and away from industrial and manual production, farming and labor.

 In prosperous times the abundance of fiat money guarantees a continuation of economic growth and individual welfare.
+Indeed, it is not totally unjustified to argue that the current prosperity of science, public life, and the rise of living comforts in many countries throughout the globe has been induced by implementing fiat money schemes.
+Those stimulus, accompanied by technologies derived from the natural sciences, has created a boom with hitherto unprecedented growth and wealth.

-However, some very elementary dynamical tendencies drive economic systems into crises.
-One of these tendencies is the Matthews Effect observed in many other configuration~\cite{merton-68}: it is the {\em accumulation} of desirable entities at very few locations, accompanied by a {\em thinning out} of these entities everywhere else; sometimes stated as ``the rich getting richer and the poor getting poorer''~\cite{PlutonomyReport2}.
+Nevertheless, some very elementary dynamical tendencies almost inevitably drive economic systems into crises.
+One of these tendencies originate from the inevitable subjectivity of economic values, the greediness of market participants, and the positive and negative feedbacks resulting in strong volatility of prices.

+Another tendency is the Matthews Effect observed in many other instances~\citep{merton-68}: it is the {\em cumulative advantage,} the {\em accumulation} of desirable entities at very few locations, accompanied by a {\em thinning out} of these entities everywhere else; sometimes stated as ``the rich getting richer and the poor getting poorer''~\citep{PlutonomyReport2}.

-Another common illusion is the belief that Adam Smith's ``invisible hand'' always works for the ``greater good'' of economies; when in reality economic players are confronted with boundless, relentless greed and prisoner's dilemmas of all sorts.
+Another common illusion is the belief that Adam Smith's ``invisible hand'' always benignly works for the ``greater good'' of economies; when in reality economic players are confronted with boundless, relentless greed and prisoner's dilemmas of all sorts.

+In view of all the disadvantages of fiat money, should we even go so far as to abandon the current fiat money system, as well as its associated instruments, the central bank, and money multiplication by banks within the fractional reserve banking scheme~\citep{ModernMoneyMechanics}?
 Unfortunately, the alternatives appear to be even more troublesome than the present state of affairs.
 Any system based on interest-free fiat money creation, in order to avoid hyperinflation through excessive borrowing associated with ``free'' debt, has either to rely on unjustifiable privileges or chance.
 And any system based on commodity money is heavily dependent on the quantity of commodities, and also incapable of waging or defending against (economic) war through the effective monetization of future loot or loss.
+In effect, we would cripple if not ruin our economies, and would thus behave irresponsibly and destructively, jeopardizing and ruining our own well-being as well as that of our children.

 So, what are the political, economic and social options?
 Ought we, for instance, curb banks in their possibilities to create money?
 Maybe we should, but if we overdo we cripple our economies by penalizing investments.
 If we do not regulate them at all, we stimulate the natural greediness of people, and foster pyramid scheme type unsustainable business models which assume ever increasing prices (money supply) resulting in economic crises.